monty-dev/discord.py/docs/api.rst

         The owner of the application.
 This is a :class:`User` instance with the owner's information at the time of the call.

+    .. attribute:: bot_public

+        ``True`` if the bot is considered as public, else ``False``.
+        Determines if the bot can be invited by anyone or if it is locked to the token owner.
+Correspond to the "Public bot" box in the token settings.

+    .. attribute:: bot_require_code_grant

+        ``True`` if the bot requires code grant, else ``False``.
+        Correspond to the "Bot requires code grant" box in the token settings.

+    .. attribute:: rpc_origins

+        Returns an array of RPC origin URL strings, if RPC is enabled.
+        If RPC isn't enabled, returns ``None``.

 Profile
 ---------